MCsomm/Movie-Ticket-Buying/README.md

 ### For Users:
 - **User Registration and Login**: Secure authentication for users to book tickets.
-- **Movie Listings**: View a list of currently available movies with details (title, description, duration, and poster).
+- **Movie Listings**: View a list of currently available movies with details (title, description, duration).
-- **Seat Selection**: Select available seats for a specific movie and showtime.
+- **Seat Selection**: Select available seats for a specific movie and showtime, with interactive seating.
 - **Booking Confirmation**: Receive confirmation of booked tickets with details like seat number and showtime.
 - **Search and Filter**: Search movies by title, genre, or date.